 The clearance numbers are even worse for nonfatal shootings.
 According to research by criminologist Anthony Braga, in 2020 New York City cleared just 32 percent of nonfatal shooting incidents.
 In the same paper, Braga noted that Chicago cleared between 5 and 11 percent of nonfatal shootings between 2010 and 2016.
 In 2015, Durham, N.C., cleared just one out of ten nonfatal shootings.

 Fortunately, low clearance rates for homicides and nonfatal shootings have recently drawn greater attention from media and policymakers.
 For example, Jill Leovy’s book Ghettoside paints a vivid picture of the devastating cost of unsolved homicides for families and communities.
 The Trace and Buzzfeed News published an investigation in 2019 with the troubling headline, “Shoot Someone In a Major U.S. City, and Odds Are You’ll Get Away With It.”
-The Washington Post investigation on unsolved homicides was a finalist for the Pulitzer Prize in 2019.
+The Washington Post investigation of unsolved homicides was a finalist for the Pulitzer Prize in 2019.
+Notably, the Council of State Governments has compiled clearance rate data for all 50 states, and includes improving clearance rates among its recommendations for reducing crime.

 The attention to the problem of low clearance rates has helped our understanding of what variables are important to clearing cases, and what levers we can use to help improve clearance rates.
 The evidence suggests resources are a critical factor.